drvinceknight/pfm/docs/_labsheets/03-files-recursion-algorithms.md

    Attempt to write a function in python `insertion_sort` that takes a list of numbers and returns it sorted.

-10. Similarly to sorting there are also various algorithms for searching (and finding) elements in a list.
+10. (Optional) Similarly to sorting there are also various algorithms for searching (and finding) elements in a list.
 One of these is called 'binary search' illustrated below: